Imperite/Rubik-s-Cube/README.md

 # Rubik's Cube Project

 Originally done as a final project for my Data Structures class, with the primary focus on creating something that could theoretically work.
 Focus currently is on optimizing the data structure used to represent the cube's state, although I eventually would like to program it to solve a cube.
+It currently works by creating a queue that threads then pull a cube from, check, and add it's unchecked connections to the queue and an arraylist.

 # Data Structure Description: